THE NEW AGE OF SPIRITUALITY

 At the beginning of the charismatic movement, the teaching regarding tongues was closer to the biblical examples: that through the Holy Spirit, people are speaking in other languages.
 However, that doctrine has been proven false by linguists, so now the teaching has evolved to say that people are speaking a heavenly language.
 This is what I believed growing up.

-But, a book by Dr. Felicitas Goodman, a linguistic expert who spent many months/years recording and analyzing charismatics, casts some doubt on such a lofty belief.
+But, a book by Dr. Felicitas Goodman, a linguistic expert who spent a significant amount of time recording and analyzing charismatics, casts some doubt on such a lofty belief.
 She makes many excellent observations including the fact that they do not speak in other human languages, and when speaking in the “heavenly language,” charismatics do not use any sounds foreign to their particular native tongue.
 So that begs the question: how can it be a heavenly language if it is limited to one’s own native speech patterns?

 I remember at times wanting so desperately to draw close to God in prayer, but simply not knowing how.
 I would “pray in tongues” because I didn’t know what else to do.
 Now, I have learned the Jesus Prayer and how to pray the Orthodox way, which is far deeper and better than speaking in tongues ever was.